Prkr88/EDU_HomeWork_Check_STATUS/README.md

 How to activate:

-Download the repozitory zip .
+Download the repozitory zip .\n
-Double Click runProgram.bat .
+Double Click runProgram.bat .\n
-Read The Next Section .
+Read The Next Section .\n

 ***************************************************************
  Hello, This Program will Generate an html output of the
  HOME_WORK check status in your classes.
  You will be prompt to enter your username and password
  !!
-Password will not be saved.
+Password will not be saved. (characters are hidden).
  Then you will be asked to enter base name of template class this value is necessary to filter the results.
  -> example: 09-C_Programming-1